 About Me

-Raised in rural New Hampshire, I spent years in Atlanta, Boston, Seattle, and London, before settling in New York City in 2021; a return of sorts, as I was last in the City attending law school in the early aughts.
+Raised in rural New Hampshire, I spent years in Atlanta, Boston, Seattle, and London, before settling in New York City in 2021; a return of sorts, as I was last in the city attending law school in the early aughts.

 After two decades in corporate leadership roles, I have also returned to my first loves: reading and writing.

 My first chapbook, Performance Anxiety, is available now from Black Sunflowers Poetry Press.
-I am agent shopping my first novel, a work of speculative fiction with a transracial adoptee at its center, and I am currently working on a nonfiction, Civil War-era project I anticipate querying in late 2025.
-My creative writing and criticism has been published or is forthcoming in various popular press and academic outlets, and I am a 2025 Best of the Net nominee.
+I am agent shopping my first novel, a work of speculative fiction with a transracial adoptee at its center.
+I am also shopping a narrative nonfiction Civil War-era biography proposal, as well as an anthology of adoptees writing about estrangement, which I am co-editing.
+My author interviews, creative writing, and criticism has been published or are forthcoming in various popular, literary, and academic outlets.
+I am a 2025 “Best of the Net” Anthology nominee.

-When not writing, I can be found talking to other authors, readers, and pop culture enthusiasts.
-I am one-third of the Adoption Pop! podcast, where my cohosts and I examine adoptee representation across media.
 I am a member of the African American Intellectual History Society, National Book Critics Circle, Biographers International Organization, and the New York Society Library.
-You can experience my conversations with award-winning authors at the New Books Network and Substack, where I interview scholars and thinkers who concern themselves with the Black experience.
-Patreon supporters of Adoptees On can also hear my adoptee author interviews at the Adoptees On(ly) Book Club.
 I regularly lead unique and engaging reading groups for the Center for Fiction, and am a member of The Literary Society, a book discussion group active in Harlem and around New York City for more than 40 years.
+Those visiting the city’s oldest museum, The New York Historical, may find me in the permanent collection or the Center for Women’s History, where I serve as a Docent.

-Those visiting New York’s oldest museum, The New York Historical, may find me in the permanent collection or the Center for Women’s History, where I serve as a Docent.
 I also serve as the President of Adoptees for Family Preservation, a nonprofit committed to raising awareness of adoption industry practices and the impact adoption has on adoptees and birth/first parents.

 Women with long, curly hair seated on a stoop.
 She is wearing an army green jacket and jeans, smiling at the camera.